my1396/Econ-Study/_posts/2024-02-18-Norsk-Tema.md

 kritisk tenkning → critical thinking

-å bruke mye tid på forderedelser → to use lots of time on preparations
+å bruke mye tid på forberedelser → to use lots of time on preparations

 å pusse på noe → to polish sth; brush up sth